 Whedon has no hard feelings against Jenkins and told Variety that he loves what the director did in her live-action adaptation of the comic.
 He said Jenkins’ “Wonder Woman” was so good that he didn’t even think about his own script while he was watching the film.

 “I had such a good time that I didn’t think about my script,” the director said.
-“And I’m the person who should of hated it, because I really loved my script.
+“And I’m the person who should have hated it, because I really loved my script.
 I totally forgot I had written one, I just had a great time.”

 Since directing the first two “Avengers” films for Marvel, Whedon went on to help Zack Snyder finish “Justice League.”
 The director recently left a “Batgirl” project being developed by Warner Bros. and DC Entertainment.